markuspluna/OBXwhitepaper/Whitepaper.md

 ### Abstract

 Adventum Technology presents OptionBlox, a solution for writing, trading, and exercising financial derivatives on Stellar's decentralized ledger.
 OptionBlox  decreases derivative market friction and costs by eliminating the need for market intermediaries.
 Processing derivatives on a multi-asset decentralized ledger increases market flexibility and accessability.
 We support derivatives involving any asset pair, and enable open derivative market access.
 OptionBlox uses a unique smart contract structure which allows for trust-free option, future, and swap writing.
 Our protocol tokenizes derivative contracts, which means they can be traded on any centralized/decentralized exchange and stored offline.
 Our protocol also excercises derivatives on-ledger without putting any part at risk.
-In addition, Adventum Technology showcases a unique ledger-based margin account framework.
-Using our protocol, organizations building exchanges on Stellar can provide their users with decentralized margin accounts that minimize default risk.

 ### Introduction: